hbudinoff/hbudinoff.github.io/_publications/2019-01-06-Underrepresented-and-International-Student-Success.md

 ---
-title: "Underrepresented and International Student Success and Confidence in a Small, Lab-based CAD Class"
+title: "Underrepresented and International Student Success and Confidence in a Small Lab-based CAD Class"
 collection: publications
 permalink: /publication/2016-10-16-aptitude-effort-and-achievement
 excerpt: